 It appeared in abundance on a special occasion at Hexham Farmers’ Market

 The Northumberland flag has also been fashioned into a number of products including badges, greeting cards, cufflinks and car stickers.

 and is seen in shield form, here

-on a rail bridge, marking the boundary with Cumberland at left.
+on a bridge of the South Tynedale Heritage Railway, at the boundary with Cumberland whose own shield is seen at left.

 At Heatherslaw Bakery, Cornhill-on-Tweed, the flag flies